Microsoft-Web/DEMO-GeekQuiz-Web-API-Windows-Store/DEMO.md

 	> **Speaking point:** Explain that this the way that you can create classes with WinJS.
 Source [here](http://msdn.microsoft.com/en-us/library/windows/apps/br229813.aspx).
 The class that we are creating is a ViewModel.
 The set of properties of a ViewModel instance at a particular point in time represent the state of the view.

-1. Highlight the line highlighted in the following code snippet:
+1. Highlight the `this.apiUrl` assignment, highlighted in the following code snippet:

 	<!-- mark:6 -->
 	````JavaScript